Nightingale College

-Nightingale College is a private for-profit college headquartered in Salt Lake City, Utah.
-The college offers four nursing programs, the Associate of Science in Nursing, the Bachelor of Science in Nursing, the Registered nurse-to-BSN Program, and the Master of Science in Nursing Education Program.
-As of 2021, the college has satellite locations in 12 states.
+Nightingale College is a private for-profit nursing school headquartered in Salt Lake City, Utah.

 History

 Nightingale College was formed in 2010 and was originally "training students while seeking accreditation."
 In April 2011 the college began offering the Associate of Science in Nursing (ADN) Program.
 By May 2020 Nightingale college had 18 locations across the United States.
 In the college's first ten years more than 1000 students graduated.

 Accreditation

-Nightingale College has accreditation from both the Accrediting Bureau of Health Schools and the Commission on Collegiate Nursing Education.
+Nightingale College is institutionally accredited by NWCCU and programmatically accredited by CCNE and CNEA.